Skip to content

 Valencia is an enchanting city where tradition and modernity coexist.

-Visit the City of Arts and Sciences, stroll through the historic Carmen district and discover the cathedral said to house the Holy Grail.
+Visit the City of Arts and Sciences, stroll through the historic district of Carmen and discover the cathedral that is said to house the Holy Grail.

-The beach at Malvarrosa is ideal for relaxation or water sports, and don't leave without sampling an authentic paella, born right here.
+The beach of Malvarrosa is ideal for relaxing or practicing water sports, and don't leave without tasting an authentic paella, born right here.

 Sailing in Valencia

-The Port of Valencia is one of Europe's largest marinas, with modern, well-equipped facilities.
+The Port of Valencia is one of the largest marinas in Europe, with modern and well-equipped facilities.

-Sailing conditions are often ideal, thanks to the mild Mediterranean climate.
-Beware, however, of levante winds, which can occur in summer.
+Sailing conditions are often ideal thanks to the mild Mediterranean climate.
+Be careful, however, of the winds rising, which can occur in summer.
 The waters are deep and mainly sandy, perfect for anchoring.

 Alicante

 Alicante, in the heart of the Costa Blanca, is a popular destination for its beaches and rich cultural heritage.
-Don't miss the Castle of Santa Bárbara, perched on Mount Benacantil, which offers exceptional panoramic views of the city and the Mediterranean Sea.
+Don't miss the Santa Barbara Castle, perched on the Mount Benacantil, which offers an exceptional panoramic view of the city and the Mediterranean Sea.

 Sailing in Alicante

-Alicante's modern, well-equipped marina offers a pleasant stopover for yachtsmen.
-Sailing conditions in this region are generally calm, but Levante winds can sometimes complicate the crossing, especially in autumn.
+Alicante Marina is modern and well equipped, offering a pleasant stopover for boaters.
+The sailing conditions in this area are generally calm, but the Levante winds can sometimes complicate the crossing, especially in autumn.

 Cartagena

-A historic port city, Cartagena is an archaeological treasure trove.
-Discover its Roman remains, such as the ancient theater, and stroll through its streets, where modernist architecture is omnipresent.
+A historic port city, Cartagena is an archaeological treasure.
+Discover its Roman remains, such as the ancient theater, and stroll through its streets where modernist architecture is omnipresent.

-The naval museum and military port are also must-sees for maritime history buffs.
-Take advantage of the sea to explore the hidden coves and peaceful beaches nearby.
+THE naval museum and the military port are also must-sees for maritime history enthusiasts.
+Take advantage of the sea to explore the hidden coves and the peaceful beaches nearby.

-Cartagena harbor offers natural protection, making it a safe haven for yachtsmen.
+The port of Cartagena offers a natural protection, making it a safe haven for boaters.

 Malaga

-The birthplace of Picasso, Malaga is a vibrant cultural center with museums, Moorish castles like the Alcazaba and lively beaches.
+The birthplace of Picasso, Malaga is a vibrant cultural hub with museums, Moorish castles like the Alcazaba and bustling beaches.

-Stroll through the historic center, visit the cathedral and don't miss the Picasso Museum.
-The nearby Costa del Sol is full of charming seaside resorts and white villages like Mijas.
+Stroll through the historic centre, visit the cathedral and don't miss the Picasso Museum.
+The nearby Costa del Sol is full of charming seaside resorts and white villages such as Mijas.

 Sailing in Malaga